Numerical integration

 to a given degree of accuracy.
 If f(x) is a smooth function integrated over a small number of dimensions, and the domain of integration is bounded, there are many methods for approximating the integral to the desired precision.

-Reasons for numerical integration
+Numerical integration has roots in the geometrical problem of finding a square with the same area as a given plane figure (quadrature or squaring), as in the quadrature of the circle.

+The term is also sometimes used to describe the numerical solution of differential equations.

+Motivation and need

 There are several reasons for carrying out numerical integration, as opposed to analytical integration by finding the antiderivative: